 10 EXCLUSION AND DISCLAIMER OF WARRANTIES

 10.1 TO THE EXTENT PERMITTED UNDER APPLICABLE LAW, Company provides the Service, including without limitation the software, websites, servers, content, SUBSCRIPTIONS, and accounts, on an “as is” and “as available” basis.
-Customer’s use of the Service is at its own risk. with the exception of the phone warranty in section 5 of attachment 1 to SCHEDULE 1 or the services and deliverables warranty in section 6 of schedule 2 OF these terms, which is limited as set forth therein, and TO THE EXTENT PERMITTED UNDER APPLICABLE LAW, NEITHER COMPANY NOR ITS, AFFILIATES, LICENSORS OR SUPPLIERS MAKES ANY EXPRESS REPRESENTATIONS, WARRANTIES, COVENANTS, OR CONDITIONS OF ANY KIND WITH REGARD TO THE SERVICES OR OTHERWISE RELATED TO THESE TERMS.
+Customer’s use of the Service is at its own risk. with the exception of the EQUIPMENT warranty in section 5 of attachment 2 to SCHEDULE 1 or the services and deliverables warranty in section 6 of schedule 2 OF these terms, which is limited as set forth therein, and TO THE EXTENT PERMITTED UNDER APPLICABLE LAW, NEITHER COMPANY NOR ITS, AFFILIATES, LICENSORS OR SUPPLIERS MAKES ANY EXPRESS REPRESENTATIONS, WARRANTIES, COVENANTS, OR CONDITIONS OF ANY KIND WITH REGARD TO THE SERVICES OR OTHERWISE RELATED TO THESE TERMS.

 10.2 UNLESS OTEHRWISE REQUIRED BY APPLICABLE LAW, COMPANY DOES NOT HAVE ANY RESPONSIBILITY FOR RETAINING ANY USER INFORMATION OR CONTENT OR COMMUNICATIONS BETWEEN USERS.

 Upon termination Company may deactivate or delete Customer’s account and all related information and files therein and/ or bar any further access thereto, and Customer shall have no further access to any Customer-assigned DID/telephone number (unless Port-Out of such phone number was completed prior to termination of these Supplemental Terms).